MarcusHoltz/tor-hidden-service/README.md

 This can be anything.
 It can be another docker container, a python web server on your laptop, your favorite IoT device, whatever!

-You will just need to give the script:
+You will just need to give The [1-up-tor-onion-address.sh](https://github.com/MarcusHoltz/tor-hidden-service/blob/main/1-up-tor-onion-address.sh) script:

-- The IP or Hostname of the service you're sending to the Tor network.
+- The `IP` or `Hostname` of the service you're sending to the Tor network.

-- The port for the service to forward over the .onion address.
+- The `Port` for the service to forward over the .onion address.

 - ONLY ONE SERVICE!!!    --> tor_data/hidden_service/